Treating rising damp yourself: here's how to do it

 Do you suffer from damp walls?
 You may be dealing with rising damp.
 It is important to address this problem to prevent further damage.
 Fortunately, it is often possible to treat rising damp yourself.
 In this article, we share all the essential information about this.

-Rising damp, a moisture problem you'd rather not have
+Rising damp, a moisture problem you would rather not have

-Rising damp is caused by groundwater absorbed by the foundation and walls, this because there are problems with the water barrier in the wall.
+Rising damp is caused by groundwater being absorbed by the foundation and walls, this because there are problems with the dam in the wall.
 This leads to moisture spots that are mainly visible close to the ground, but the moisture can also spread further into the wall.
 Both interior and exterior walls can suffer significant damage as a result.

-This moisture problem can occur in both old and new houses, and it brings about all kinds of negative consequences.
+This moisture problem can occur in both old and new houses, and it brings with it all kinds of negative consequences.
 Some examples are:

-So it is very important to treat rising damp at its base.
+It is therefore very important to treat rising damp at its base.
 It is often possible to treat the rising damp yourself.

 Treating rising damp yourself with wall injections

-When you want to treat rising damp yourself, there is usually only one method that is effective: the injection of the wall.
-This involves drilling holes in your wall and then filling (read: injecting) them with a moisture-resistant gel.
+When you want to treat rising damp yourself, there is usually only one method that is effective: the injecting the wall.
+This involves drilling holes in your wall, which you then fill (read: inject) with a damp-proof gel.
 That gel then spreads deep into the pores of the wall.
 The chemical components of the gel react with the elements in the wall, resulting in a water-repellent layer that blocks rising moisture.

 Step by step treat rising damp yourself